akshat-triv/Draggable-Slider/readme.md

-# Responsive, Touch Senstive and Draggable Image Slider
+# Responsive, Touch Sensitive and Draggable Image Slider

-As title says, this image slider is completely responsive,draggble and touch-senstive.
+As title says, this image slider is completely responsive,draggble and touch-sensitive.
 You can use it in your projects directly. <br>

 The code is simple to understand and I've added comments to make it more readable.<br>